 Francesco graduated with a degree in design from Bauhaus University in Dessau.
 His passion for glass was ignited during a semester abroad at the Rochester Institute of Technology in New York.
 He then joined Berlin Glassworks as an intern, quickly becoming our Hot Shop Assistant, and working with Philipp Weber in the development of the fixtures for the lighting label ANALOG.
 Francesco explores his love for the beauty and fragility of our natural world, combining new technologies with glassblowing, in his own art and design practice.

 Lead instructor/ Co-owner

 Originally from California, Rudy started working with glass at San Jose State University in 2006.
 He went on to complete an MFA at Southern Illinois University in Carbondale with Jiyong Lee as his advisor.
 After moving to Germany in 2014, Rudy completed a second MFA in Idar Oberstein, focusing on jewelry.
-In 2015, he began working at Berlin Glassworks, soon becoming the lead instructor and the reason our classes are so popular!
+In 2015, he began working at Berlin Glassworks as one of the lead instructors.

 10am – 6pm